 A website as a living, breathing digital representative of your business.

 Think about it this way: Sales is an ever-evolving part of any business.
 Sales representatives require continuous development as the market needs change and your business changes.
 A website is no different because it too is a sales representative of your business.
-As the market needs change, so does the development of the website.
+As the market needs to change, so does the development of the website.

 Let’s get further into why website administration is necessary…